raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ### The main.py file

-[cite_start]Every submission must include a file named `main.py`. [cite: 60] [cite_start]This is the file from which your program will run, and which will be tested by Astro Pi Mission Control. [cite: 253] When your program is executed, it should autonomously handle your sensor queries, image captures, and file writing routines.
+Every submission must include a file named `main.py`.
+This is the file from which your program will run, and which will be tested by Astro Pi Mission Control.
+When your program is executed, it should autonomously handle your sensor queries, image captures, and file writing routines.
 Start by making a file for your main program, and add in the code that you get working as you go along.

 --- task ---